rhizomik/BESDUI/Results/RhizomerEye/README.md

 **Task 4**.
 [Find products having some specific features and not having one feature](/Benchmark/4.md)
 > "Look for products of type **sheeny** with product features **stroboscopes** but **NOT gadgeteers**, and **productPropertyNumeric1** value greater than **300** and **productPropertyNumeric3** smaller than **400**".

-This task is not currently possible using RhizomerEye because it does not provide a way to negate facet values.

 | Interaction Steps                                                  | K    | P   | H   |
 |--------------------------------------------------------------------|------|-----|-----|
 | 1.
 On the network overview, click on “sheeny” green bubble         | 1    | 1   | 1   |